If you’ve noticed that your air conditioner is putting out some gross odors every time it kicks on, you’re probably wondering if that’s normal.

 Signs of moldy ducts:

 The only way you can be 100% sure that you have mold growing in your air ducts is by visually inspecting your ducts.

 Now, we know that getting an up-close look at the insides of your air ducts is a little tough for the average-sized person.
-Which leads us to our next point...
+This leads us to our next point...

 Signs of a clogged condensate drain:

 - Water leaking around the indoor unit

 - Your AC shuts off suddenly (some units have a safety switch that shuts off your AC if the drain pan overflows)